LittleBeeMark/mark_conf-tmux/README.md

 # mark_conf-tmux
-this conf is used by my mac
+this conf(.tmux.conf) is used by my mac

 you can copy it to the file path : ~/.tmux.conf then you can enter the tumx and use control + b + :
 then source ~/.tmux.conf